Clinical Epidemiology Yellow Book

 3.4 HAD6360H Internship Description

 The Research Internship requires a proposal from the student, put together with a faculty member, and must be submitted to the Program Assistant for the Program Director’s approval.
 The proposal is usually for a research project which the student will complete under the supervision of the faculty member.
+The work completed for a research internship should be roughly equivalent to that required for a course.
+Therefore, development of a research proposal, part of a research project, contribution to a systematic review would all be appropriate (i.e. make sure you are not doing a mini MSc thesis).
 The outline must clearly state what the student will do and how the student will be evaluated.
 Proposals must be signed by the student and faculty member.
 Proposals must be approved prior to starting your research practicum.

 Your supervisor should be a faculty member of the CEHCR Program.
 A Faculty List outlining their research interests can be found below.
 Once the student has completed the work, the supervisor is required to submit a Research Internship Completion Form to the Program Assistant.
 After this is done, the credit is entered into ROSI.
 (The research internship is marked on a Credit/No Credit basis.)